But first, what are dividends?

 Fortunately, many ASX-listed stocks offer dividends to their shareholders, which are typically paid biannually.
 So, while finding a dividend-paying stock is generally straightforward, the difficulty lies in deciding on one to invest in.
 The amount shareholders receive as a dividend is directly linked to the earnings of the company – when earnings fall, generally so do the dividends.
 So, it’s important to consider the fundamentals of a company before you invest.

-Financial Author and commentator, Noel Whittaker shares his suggestion on how to approach dividends and how they can be used to supercharge your portfolio.
+Financial Author and commentator, Noel Whittaker shares his insights on how to approach dividends and how they can be used to bolster your portfolio.

 If you’re comparing Online Share Trading companies, the comparison table below displays some of the companies available on Canstar’s database with links to the company’s website.
 The information displayed is based on an average of 6 trades per month.
 Please note the table is sorted by Star Rating (highest to lowest) followed by provider name (alphabetical).
 Use Canstar’s Online Share Trading comparison selector to view a wider range of Online Share Trading companies.